0xNocram/maudenpa-hpqtls/README.md

 **Key observation**: Both Associativity and VariadicSymbol sacrifice the ability to obtain multi-atom subsequences, thereby reducing intruder knowledge.
 This can be advantageous depending on the security property being verified and the desired balance between realism and tractability.

+# Appendix

+The prior work [1] could not achieve a finite search space.
+This has been successfully accomplished in the current repository using the VariadicSymbol approach, which restricts decomposition to individual elements and enables bounded, terminating verification while still providing meaningful security insights.
+Both Associativity and VariadicSymbol sacrifice the ability to obtain multi-atom subsequences, thereby reducing intruder knowledge.
+This can be advantageous depending on the security property being verified and the desired balance between realism and tractability.

+[1] Tran DD, Do CM, Escobar S, Ogata K. (2023).
+Hybrid post-quantum Transport Layer Security formal analysis in Maude-NPA and its parallel version. *PeerJ Computer Science* 9:e1556 https://doi.org/10.7717/peerj-cs.1556